Log to Metric Conversion

 2022-08-19 17:56:51 DEBUG org.mongodb.driver.cluster - Checking status of cluster0-shard-00-01.mongodb.net:27417

-This log can be detected and converted into a metric with the following simple regex processor:
+This log can be detected and converted into a metric using the log to metric node with (?)debug configured for the pattern.

-When used in a workflow, the processor will produce a metric debug_level.count which will be reported every minute to the Edge Delta backend as well as 3rd party streaming destinations.
-In the Edge Delta web app, it can be viewed in the Metrics screen:
+The processor will produce a metric debug_level.count which will be reported every minute to the Edge Delta backend as well as 3rd party streaming destinations.
+In the Edge Delta web app, it can be viewed in the Metrics Explorer.

-The example above is a very simple illustration of using a regex processor to perform a logs to metric conversion.
-The Edge Delta agent supports numerous processors for generating more sophisticated metrics that can extract:
+This example is an illustration of using a regex processor to perform a logs to metric conversion.
+The Edge Delta agent supports numerous nodes for generating more sophisticated metrics that can extract:

 • Numeric value extraction (e.g. latency)